jclouds/legacy-jclouds/README.md

 ---------------
 Simplifies the task of managing machines in the cloud.
 For example, you can use ComputeService to start 5 machines and install your software on them.

+Compute Example (Java):

+	// init
+	context = new ComputeServiceContextFactory().createContext(
+	"aws-ec2",
+	accesskeyid,
+	secretaccesskey,
+	ImmutableSet.of(new Log4JLoggingModule(),
+	new SshjSshClientModule()));

+  	client = context.getComputeService();

+	// define the requirements of your node template = client.templateBuilder().osFamily(UBUNTU).smallest().build();

+	// setup a boot user which is the same as your login template.getOptions().runScript(AdminAccess.standard());

+	// these nodes will be accessible via ssh when the call returns nodes = client.createNodesInGroup("mycluster", 2, template);

+	// you can now run ad-hoc commands on the nodes based on predicates responses = client.runScriptOnNodesMatching(inGroup("mycluster"), "uptime",
+	wrapInInitScript(false));

+Compute Example (Clojure):

+	(use 'org.jclouds.compute2)

+	; create a compute service using sshj and log4j extensions (def compute (*compute* "trmk`-ecloud" "user" "password" :sshj :log4j))

+	; launch a couple nodes with the default operating system, installing your user.
+	(create-nodes *compute* "mycluster" 2
+	(TemplateOptions$Builder/runScript (AdminAccess/standard)))

+	; run a command on that group (run-script-on-nodes-matching *compute* (in-group? "mycluster") "uptime"
+	(RunScriptOptions$Builder/wrapInInitScript false))

+check out https://github.com/jclouds/jclouds-examples for more examples!

 Features
 --------
 Even if you don't need the portable apis we provide, or could roll it your own, programming against cloud environments can be challenging.
 We focus on the following areas so that you can focus on using the cloud, rather than troubleshooting it!